-Fiscal 2009
+Fiscal 2008

 Delaware's tax and revenue structure is broad.
-The general fund relies on tax revenues from personal income and corporate income, as well as a corporate franchise tax; business and occupational gross receipts; a bank franchise tax; realty transfers; and cigarette taxes, among others.
+The general fund relies on tax revenues from personal income and corporate income and corporate franchise; business and occupational gross receipts; bank franchise; realty transfer; and cigarette taxes, among others.
 Additional significant general revenue streams include abandoned property and lottery receipts.
-On a generally accepted accounting principles (GAAP) basis, business taxes accounted for 49.0% of general fund revenues in fiscal 2009, followed by the personal income tax at 27.8%, fees and charges at 10.5%, other tax revenues at 7.0%, other revenues at 3.3%, and interest income at less than 1.0%.
+On a generally accepted accounting principles (GAAP) basis, business taxes accounted for 47.0% of general fund revenues in fiscal 2008, followed by the personal income tax at 28.7%, fees and charges at 10.0%, other tax revenues at 7.9%, other revenues at 2.3%, and interest income at less than 2.0%.
 Delaware does not levy a consumer sales tax.

-Delaware's major general government expenditures consist of public education (roughly 33.0% of fiscal 2009 expenditures); health and social services (27.5%), including Medicaid; general government (14.2%); and judicial and public safety (13.7%).
+Delaware's major general government expenditures consist of public education (roughly 32.5% of fiscal 2008 expenditures); health and social service, including Medicaid (28.0%); general government (16.0%); and judicial and public safety (14.0%).

-Fiscal 2009 on a GAAP basis ended with a \$169.36 million general fund operating reduction that brought the ending general fund balance to \$1.056 billion, or a still-very-strong 26.8% of operations.
-Of that amount, \$744.4 million, or a very strong 18.9% of operating expenditures, is unreserved.
-This is the third operating reduction since fiscal 2003.
-Although expenditure cuts were made and some capital improvements postponed, certain revenue streams (personal income tax, corporate income tax, bank franchise fees, realty transfer tax, and interest income) came in under budget.
+The state ended fiscal 2008, on a GAAP basis, with a \$114.26 million general fund operating reduction that brought the ending general fund balance to \$1.225 billion, or a still-very-strong 30.4% of operations: \$856.50 million, or a very strong 21.2% of operating expenditures, of which was unreserved.
+This was the second operating reduction since fiscal 2003.
+Although the state made expenditure cuts and postponed some capital improvements, certain revenue streams (bank franchise fees and the realty transfer tax) came in under budget.
 The state, however, has indicated it will continue to monitor revenues and take the necessary steps to maintain its 98% appropriation rule, as well as not use the rainy day fund to balance future budgets.
-On a GASB 34 basis, the state's primary government net assets decreased by \$486.3 million to \$5.20 billion in fiscal 2009 from \$5.71 billion in fiscal 2008.
-The state closed fiscal 2009 with a cumulative cash balance of \$378.47 million, or 11.5% of the state's annual expenditures.
-The budget reserve account (rainy day fund) remained fully funded at the 5% level, totaling \$186.43 million.
-An additional \$183.7 million was set aside for continuing and encumbered appropriations, resulting in a much-reduced unencumbered cash balance of \$8.4 million, down from \$108.3 million in 2008.
+On a Governmental Accounting Standards Board (GASB) 34 basis, the state's primary government net assets decreased by \$126.78 million to \$5.71 billion in fiscal 2008 from \$5.84 billion in fiscal 2007.
+The state closed fiscal 2008 with a \$525.9 million cumulative cash balance, or 15.5% of annual expenditures.
+The budget reserve account (rainy day fund) remained fully funded at the 5% level and totaled \$182.8 million.
+An additional \$234.8 million was set aside for continuing and encumbered appropriations, which resulted in a \$108.3 million unencumbered cash balance.

-The fiscal 2010 update
+The fiscal 2009 update